MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/wmr-mrtk.md

 Make sure that the "Target SDK Version" dropdown includes the option "10.0.18362.0" - if this is missing, [the latest Windows SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk) needs to be installed.

-### Unity 2019.3 and HoloLens
+### Unity 2019/2020 and HoloLens

-If a HoloLens app appears as a 2D panel on device, make sure the following settings have been configured in Unity 2019.3.x before deploying your UWP app:
+If a HoloLens app appears as a 2D panel on device, make sure the following settings have been configured in Unity before deploying your UWP app:

-If using the legacy XR:
+If using the legacy built-in XR support (Unity 2019 only):

 1. Navigate to Edit > Project Settings, Player
 1. Under **XR Settings** in the UWP tab, make sure **Virtual Reality Supported** is enabled and the **Windows Mixed Reality** SDK has been added to SDKs.
 1. Build and deploy in Visual Studio

-If using the XR-Plugin:
+If using the OpenXR or Windows XR plugins:

 1. Follow the steps found in [Getting Started with XRSDK](../configuration/getting-started-with-mrtk-and-xrsdk.md)
 1. Make sure the configuration profile is the **DefaultXRSDKConfigurationProfile**